Last updated on September 7th, 2019 at 02:35 pm

 Standard Priority Mail and Express, and First Class Mail includes point-to-point package tracking for a maximum of 12 outgoing mail scans.

 Other options with USPS only include tracking information showing when the shipment left the facility and not when it delivers.

-1 to 3 business day delivery, 2 to 3 business day envelope and small package delivery, and eight day oversized and non-urgent deliveries.
+1 to 3 business day delivery, 2 to 3 business day envelope and a small package delivery, and eight days oversized and non-urgent deliveries.